-The impact of Google Analytics displaying (not set) and (not provided) has been a hot topic of discussion lately within the Search industry, and now things are about to get exponentially worse as Mozilla Firefox enabled Google’s HTTPS encrypted search as their default search service this week, and the change should affect regular users within the next few months according to this article (thanks @webaddict for passing it on).
+The impact of Google Analytics displaying (not set) and (not provided) has been a hot topic of discussion lately within the Search industry, and now things are about to get exponentially worse as Mozilla Firefox enabled Google's HTTPS encrypted search as their default search service this week, and the change should affect regular users within the next few months according to this article.
 This could impact searches from up to 25% of Internet users who currently use Firefox as their default browser.

 I recently did an analysis of one of the larger sites I work on, and the following surfaced.
 (Organic and Google total traffic numbers are removed for client privacy.)
 I found that (not provided) keywords do make up single digit percentages of Google traffic, looming around 4%, which is true to what Google's Matt Cutts claimed back in November in a back and forth between him and SEOmoz's Rand Fishkin.
 But I also discovered that the proportion of (not set) keywords is in the double digits and has been growing steadily and inexplicably since November.

 I'm sure other SEOs can relate - this is a tracking nightmare.
 We're all left wondering, "Why are there so many (not set) and (not provided) keywords in my Google Analytics?" and with nowhere to turn to get answers - or data.
 My year-over-year comparisons have been rendered completely useless and unreliable, as we have no way of reliably knowing how my work is affecting the sites in the long run.
 There is obviously no way of knowing which keywords are impacted by the (not set) and (not provided) problem.
 Yes, we can still track traffic, top content, engagement, and so on.
 But it will be an increasingly difficult struggle to identify which search audience and keyword traffic is most relevant and converts best on our site, so we can in turn continue to grow and develop content that is most relevant and useful for our users.